QTC-IQAC/NEMAT/README.md

 ##############################

 precision: 1 # Number of decimal places to use in the analysis output (results.png)
-maxDiff: 2. # Maximum difference between the two replicas to consider in the analysis (it will take the n closest)
 framesAnalysis: [0] # Frames that will be taken into account while performing the analysis.
 All if unset.
 ```